tiejeevan/fbshop/CORS_FIX_INSTRUCTIONS.md

 If you still see a CORS error after following these steps:

 1.  **Double-check the bucket name:** Make sure the command in Step 3 uses your exact bucket name: `gs://local-commerce-f5t0u.appspot.com`.
 Any typo will cause it to fail.
+Do not use the `...firebasestorage.app` name here.
 2.  **Verify `cors.json`:** Run `cat cors.json` in the Cloud Shell to ensure the content is exactly as shown above, with no extra characters or missing brackets.
 3.  **Wait a Few Minutes:** Sometimes it can take 2-5 minutes for the new CORS settings to be applied across all of Google's servers.
 4.  **Hard Refresh:** Clear your browser's cache and do a hard refresh (Ctrl+Shift+R or Cmd+Shift+R) on the application page before trying the upload again.